matthewlamdotjs/Chunx/README.md

         // Track changes to the variable myGreeting:
         //
         // `track(variableName, callback)` listens for calls to set() and
-        // executes callback when variable <variableName> changed using set() track('myGreeting', () => {
+        // executes callback when variable <variableName> changed using set(). track('myGreeting', () => {
             alert('My title changed!');
         });